 The Roman Carnival Overture, by Hector Berlioz: This fiery and exciting piece begins with a wild introduction that briefly introduces the main theme before abruptly transitioning into a lovely slow melody which sets a romantic mood.
 I imagine Berlioz portraying young couples anticipating a joyous and fun-filled carnival evening.
 Suddenly the mood shifts into the fast paced carnival itself.
 Here the energetic pace drives the music ever forward.
 There is no letup, no time for a break, just the frenetic perpetual motion of a wild carnival celebration.

-Miss Trombone: Henry Fillmore was another composer of superb marches, including the classic patriotic march, Americans We, and the Klaxon march, performed on our concert last fall.
-When not writing marches, Filmore, who was himself a trombonist, liked to write trombone features in which he delighted in showcasing the unique abilities of the trombone afforded by its slide.
-Miss Trombone is a charming ragtime-style number filled with numerous glissandos, showing what a slippery-slidy instrument the trombone can be.
-Warning: could this also tell us something about the practitioners of this instrument?
+Miss Trombone: Henry Fillmore is well known for his superb marches, including the classic patriotic march, Americans We, and the Klaxon march, performed on our concert last fall.
+When not writing marches, Fillmore, who was a trombonist, liked to write trombone features in which he delighted showcasing the unique abilities of the trombone afforded by its slide.
+Miss Trombone is a ragtime-style number filled with numerous glissandos, showing what a slippery-slidy instrument this can be.
+Warning: could this also tell us something about the practitioners of the instrument?
 As a trombonist myself, I dare say no more!